apollo

 Uses of INSULIN HUMAN

-Diabetes (Type 1 diabetes mellitus, Type 2 diabetes mellitus)
+Treatment of Diabetes (Type 1 diabetes mellitus, Type 2 diabetes mellitus)

 Medicinal Benefits

 INSULIN HUMAN works by ensuring rapid and consistent sugar control.
 INSULIN HUMAN is a fast-acting form of insulin that helps lower blood sugar levels after food intake.
 Prevents the risk of having severe complications of diabetes.
 It stimulates the recovery of sugar in muscle and fat cells and thus suppresses sugar production in the liver.
-INSULIN HUMAN helps in improving the glycaemic control, which in turn decreases the risk of progression of complications of diabetes like damage to the retina (retinopathy), damage to the kidney (nephropathy), damage to nerve cells (neuropathy), delayed wound healing, diabetic foot ulcer and others.
-Besides this, INSULIN HUMAN can be safely prescribed to the diabetic mother in the pregnancy and the lactation stage.
+INSULIN HUMAN helps in improving glycaemic control, which in turn decreases the risk of progression of complications of diabetes like damage to the retina (retinopathy), damage to the kidney (nephropathy), damage to nerve cells (neuropathy), delayed wound healing, diabetic foot ulcer and others.
+Besides this, INSULIN HUMAN can be safely prescribed to the diabetic mother during the pregnancy and the lactation stage.

 Directions for Use

 INSULIN HUMAN is administered 5-10 minutes before taking the meal subcutaneously (SC) in the abdomen or thigh region.
 It can also be given intravenously (IV) with a 0.9% sodium chloride infusion.
 However, subcutaneous injection of INSULIN HUMAN in the abdomen region ensures a faster absorption than other injection sites.
 INSULIN HUMAN is usually given once or twice daily when both rapid and prolonged insulin effects are desired.
 In the initial requirement, the dose requirement is generally between 0.3 and 1.0 IU/kg per day.
 An injection of INSULIN HUMAN should be followed within 30 minutes by a meal or snack containing sugar/glucose (carbohydrates).
 If you are not well trained to self-administer INSULIN HUMAN, ask a healthcare professional to administer it.
-Procedure for self-injecting insulin: • You should wash your hand first before injecting insulin. • Then roll the insulin bottle and wipe the bottle top. • Now pull the syringe plunger down to an appropriate number of units your doctor has prescribed. • Push the needle into the bottle and push the syringe plunger down. • Now, pull the plunger down to an appropriate number of units as prescribed by the doctor. • Pick the injection site and wipe it with an alcohol swab.
-Now, pinch up the skin and push the needle into the skin and then push the plunger in. • The needle should be kept under the skin for at least 6 seconds to ensure the entire dose is injected. • After injecting the insulin, pull out the needle and dispose of the syringe safely.
+Procedure for self-injecting insulin: • You should wash your hands first before injecting insulin. • Then roll the insulin bottle and wipe the bottle top. • Now pull the syringe plunger down to an appropriate number of units your doctor has prescribed. • Push the needle into the bottle and push the syringe plunger down. • Now, pull the plunger down to an appropriate number of units as prescribed by the doctor. • Pick the injection site and wipe it with an alcohol swab.
+Now, pinch up the skin, push the needle into the skin and then push the plunger in. • The needle should be kept under the skin for at least 6 seconds to ensure the entire dose is injected. • After injecting the insulin, pull out the needle and dispose of the syringe safely.
 And then you can have a meal or snack.

 Storage